 Svetlana Cemin, is a producer, director and the founder of 610FILM, a Brooklyn-based film production art-house.
-She is an award-winning filmmaker raised in Belgrade, Serbia who lives in New York.
+She worked as a fashion model and actress prior to becoming a filmmaker.
+Svetlana Cemin is an award-winning filmmaker raised in Belgrade, Serbia who lives in New York.
 Her vision is to create experimental art films as well as documentaries and feature films that promote the work of artists and art in general.
-Her recent director-producer-writer credits include Adam Fuss, A Landscape of Imagination, feature documentary (Hollywood New Directors, Film Festival 2018 Best Documentary and Audience Award); Laura Kaplan, Love is All that Matters, a short film, (winner of best short film in BANEFF Stockholm 2017), LIFF (official competition) LAFF, NYC Film Festival; STEF, BURN, short film, a 22-min documentary of an Aussie drag queen, Olympia Bukkakis, Madeleine Hatz, A Royal Vagabond, short documentary and Metamorphosis (Visions du Reel 2019).
-The latest project Saint Clair Cemin, Psyche is in post-production, and Father Arsenie, feature documentary was just completed.
-Her writing credits include: A Woman is An Airplane (a one act play), Alma’s Brain (a screenplay), and her first novel, Dora's Confession, has been adapted into a screenplay.
-Svetlana Cemin, was born in Belgrade, Serbia.
-She lives and works in New York.
+Her recent director-producer-writer credits include Adam Fuss, A Landscape of Imagination, feature documentary (Hollywood New Directors, Film Festival 2018 Best Documentary and Audience Award); Laura Kaplan, Love is All that Matters, a short film, (winner of best short film in BANEFF Stockholm 2017), LIFF (official competition) LAFF, NYC Film Festival; BURN, short film, a 22-min documentary of an Aussie drag queen, Olympia Bukkakis, Madeleine Hatz, A Royal Vagabond, short documentary and Metamorphosis (Visions du Reel 2019).
+The latest project Saint Clair Cemin, Psyche and Father Arsenie, feature documentaries were just completed.

 Saint Clair Cemin lives and works in New York City and Beijing.
 His work encompasses multiple styles, approaches, and materials, from neo-surrealism to furniture to toys in popular culture to the history of sculpture.